-Writing an impressive personal statement is a crucial part of the university application process.
+Writing an impressive personal statement is a crucial part of the university application process, and a great way of improving your chances of being accepted.

 What is a personal statement?